youshy/blog/content/posts/2021-12-03-Being-A-Chef.md

 ---
 date: "2021-12-03T00:00:00Z"
 title: Being a Chef
-draft: true
+draft: false
 tags: [chef, hackathon]
 toc: true
 ---

 My team has won the Chef's Automate for Good hackathon recently - here's a sneak peek into why we did it, how we did it and if we'd do it again.
-Featuring my good buddy and teammate Jason Field!
+Featuring my good buddy and teammate [Jason Field](https://www.linkedin.com/in/jasonfield1/)!

 <!--more-->

 I haven't written for a while, huh?
-Well, 2021 is about to end, my life won't be the same anymore (IYKYK) but in the meantime, I've managed to team up with a friend of mine, amazing devops fella, Jason Field, write a piece of code that has won the Automate for Good hackathon in "Most Promising Idea" category!
+Well, 2021 is about to end, my life won't be the same anymore (IYKYK) but in the meantime, I've managed to team up with a friend of mine, amazing devops fella, Jason Field, and write a piece of code that has won the Automate for Good hackathon in "Most Promising Idea" category!

 And yes, we are representing ECS Europe ([we're hiring!](https://ecs.co.uk/careers/)) - come check us out!